Dissertation and Thesis

 Highlights of this subsection

-Writing the dissertation: overcoming challenges and anticipating examiners’ expectations
+Writing the Master's thesis or PhD dissertation: overcoming challenges and anticipating examiners’ expectations

 Selecting examiners: strategies and factors to consider